overwolf/overwolf.github.io/docs/api/overwolf-tobii.md

 sidebar_label: overwolf.tobii
 ---

-:::warning
+:::warning OBSOLETE
-The overwolf.tobii API is no longer supported and maintained.
+This API is no longer supported and maintained.
+Some of it’s methods and events might not work as intended.
 If you want to integrate tobii in your OW app, please wrap the [tobii DLL](https://developer.tobii.com/consumer-eye-trackers/core-sdk/) as an [OW plugin](../topics/plugins-overview).
 :::